nyakari/auto-pocket/README.md

 Can be adapted to basically control anything though

 - windows only (uses windows built-in ocr)
-- can interact with scrcpy windows
+- can interact with the adb interface (tap/swipe gestures) for android devices